Privlko/try1/review_notes.md

 * R3 suggests there are several articles which consider the consequences of mobility, but does not include these.
 R3 also takes exception with hypothesis 2.
 Internal and external mobility will yield different effects on satsifaction and earnings.
 I cite the work of Tahlin, Gesthuizen, and Pavlopoulos when offering the hypothesis, all such works have found a similar result and have questioned why types of ombility bring about different effects.
 R3 cites Carnicer, Sanchez, Perez and Jimenez; a paper that argues that subjective feelings about work are strong predictors of internal mobility.
 Further, the study is cross-sectional which suggests the authors explore satsifaction as a predictor of movers and non-movers.
 This paper does not consider the consequences of mobility, and so I find R3's issues slightly confusing.

+* *The methodology is correct.
+Well described, but there is no justification for this choice.
+I think that this part should also be extended.
+Why was this method chosen and not another one? *

 * This point is noted and accepted, I take greater care in justifying the methodology.

+* *This part of the work is at a good level.
+However, the statistics are at the basic level, there is no statistical justification for the results obtained. *

 * This point is also accepted, a hausmann test is included which justifies the use of fixed-effects estimation.

+* *In my opinion, there is a lack of strong practical implications.
+The ones that the author contains are basic, they do not bring anything new, they are obvious.
+Although there is a connection between the theory contained by the author (albeit poor) and own conclusions and implications. *

 * I accept the point regarding practical implications, I expand this section.

+* *The language is correct and clear, made on the clarity of the article, I do not know the jargon, the author probably sure of himself right - sometimes all too confident*

 * The point on language is noted; parts of the article have been toned down to accommodate R3.